microsoft/azurelinux-tutorials/docs/getting_started/prepare_environment.md

-# Prerequisites: Prepare your Environment
+# Tutorial: Prepare your Environment

 Before starting this tutorial, you will need to setup your development machine.
 These instructions were tested on an x86_64 based machine using Ubuntu 20.04.

 - [Install Tools](#install-tools)
 - [Clone CBL-Mariner](#clone-cbl-mariner-and-build-the-toolkit)
 - [Clone CBL-MarinerTutorials](#clone-cbl-marinertutorials-repo-and-extract-the-toolkit)